One of the Joys of Maturity

 Inbreeding Depression Sets In

 Having gotten our start of Japanese Long Pickling cucumbers from just one seed eventually led to inbreeding depression of our strain.
 Seed germination rates dropped below 50%, and our plants began to show less disease resistance and less vigor.
 Knowing the cure was to cross our cucumbers with another strain of Japanese Long Pickling cucumbers led to a rather long and frustrating search for the seed.
 After several false starts with similarly named cucumbers that proved to definitely not be what we thought a JLP should grow, look, or taste like, we got lucky in 2013.
-I found that Reimer Seeds occasionally offered the variety of cucumber and obtained some of their seed in 2013.
+I found that Reimer Seeds offered a strain of the variety and obtained some of their seed in 2013.

 In our first trials with the new seed, we isolated the Reimer plants along with some of our own JLPs.
-The new seed turned out to be true to variety, producing the long, slender cucumbers one expects from a Japanese Long Pickling plant, although a bit shorter and greener than our strain.
+The new seed turned out to be true to variety, producing the long, slender cucumbers one expects from a Japanese Long Pickling plant, although a bit shorter, fatter, and greener than our strain.
 Picking cucumbers for seed production only from our strain of plants which presumably had some crossing from the Reimer strain, we saw increased plant vigor, production, and better seed germination.

 We've continued to grow some of both strains together with good success.
 We still, however, only harvest cucumbers for seed production from "our strain."